omjain/pixel-tracking/README.md

 # Pixel Tracking Script

-This project implements a **pixel tracking system** that captures user interactions, browser details, and cookies, then sends this data to a server for analytics.
+This project implements a **pixel tracking system** that captures user interactions, browser details, and cookies, then sends this data to your database for analytics!

 ## 🚀 How It Works
 1. A **JavaScript tracking script** (`pixel.js`) is injected into a webpage.